-University Health Network (UHN) today gave the first COVID-19 vaccine in Canada.
-This landmark event signals a potential turning point in the pandemic and underlines the value of science and worldwide cooperation.
+University Health Network (UHN) on Monday gave the first COVID-19 vaccine in Ontario.
+This landmark event signals a potential turning point in the pandemic and underlines the value of science and worldwide cooperation..

 “UHN is proud to play a leading role in launching Canada‘s COVID-19 vaccination program.
 These past nine months have been challenging in so many ways, but no more so than for healthcare workers across the continuum of care – especially those dedicated colleagues who care for seniors in long-term care,” said Dr. Kevin Smith, President & CEO of UHN.
 “We remember the 13,500 Canadians who lost their lives to this ravaging virus.
 With this vaccine, we turn the corner and begin a new era in the fight against COVID-19 – an era with the effective tools to beat this relentless enemy.”

 Five initial doses were given to healthcare workers from the Rekai Centres in Toronto, a long-term care home partnered with UHN.
-The first recipient was Anita Quidangen, a Personal Support Worker (PSW) who joined Rekai in 1988 when it opened.
-Ms. Quidangen has worked throughout the pandemic, providing care, support and compassion to Rekai’s residents.
+The first recipient was Anita Quidangen, a personal support worker (PSW) who joined Rekai in 1988 when it opened.
+Anita has worked throughout the pandemic, providing care, support and compassion to Rekai’s residents.

 The vaccine was administered at The Michener Institute for Education at UHN, which has been set up as the pilot site to give vaccinations to healthcare workers from long-term care homes throughout Toronto.